 To get on board, your colleagues want to know if this story has a happy ending.
 Typically, that means getting a decent return on their investment in your machine learning project.

 This, again, is why it’s so important to engage all stakeholders through the design of your project, establishing their key questions and concerns, and working out how these will inform the data science project lifecycle.
 You need to know what success for the rest of the team looks like so you can give them a convincing reason to throw resources behind your work.
-You need to understand how best to frame your story around their interests and needs.
+You need to understand how best to frame your machine learning stories around their interests and needs.

 For example, is the business keen to reduce waste or inefficiencies?
 To improve its churn rate?
 To identify new ways to monetize its data?
 To bring down process failures or maintenance callouts?
 To find more accurate ways to assess whether a customer qualifies for credit or a loan?
 To increase revenue per customer?